Fastvue/reporter-handy-scripts/README.md

 This script generates a report for a specified time range in the day, filtered by a list of users and sends an email with the private link to the report, as well as PDF and CSV attachments.

+> Example: Generate a report on a class of students, as soon as the class finishes.
+Use this script to generate a report between 11:00am and 11:45 am, for a specific list of users and schedule it on week days at 11:46am.

 Here's a [video](https://www.loom.com/share/21cfc712542d434d803c0034f6accad3?sid=0937bcde-9ce0-48a0-9669-45a66601cef7) on how to use it.